dlim04/fundamentals-of-programming-for-engineers-labs/class-4/exercise-3.md

 ### Problem Statement

-You are given a Java program that determines the output of a digital circuit based on four binary inputs \( A, B, C, D \).
+The following Java code simultes a digital circuit where the output of a digital circuit based on four binary inputs \( A, B, C, D \).
 The current implementation uses a series of nested `if` statements that are not optimized.
 Your task is to simplify the logic using Karnaugh maps and rewrite the program using only `if`